alienspirit7/L16_HomeWork/ResultsAnalysis.md

 ## 1. K-Means Behaviour with SentenceTransformer Embeddings

-- **Mismatch rate:** 1/30 titles (3.3%) disagreed with their original label.
-  - The outlier (`"‘A Calculated Risk’: New Angel City Star Nealy Martin Signs with WSL Giants"`) belongs to *Women Soccer* yet landed in cluster `2` (the NBA-dominated cluster).
-- **Why it drifted:** the MiniLM embedding leans heavily on surface words (“star”, “giants”) shared with NBA headlines.
-With only 384 dimensions, context cues such as “Angel City” (NWSL) and “WSL” did not outweigh generic athletic terms, so cosine distance pulled it toward the NBA centroid.
-- **Nearest-neighbour influence:** KNN lists Women Soccer and NBA articles with similar phrasing, showing that lexical overlap still traps the model despite normalization.
-- **Visual cues (Regular PCA plot):** The scatter shows overlapping clouds for the two soccer segments; cluster boundaries are fuzzy, making single misassignments expected.

-**Takeaway:** Conventional embeddings give acceptable accuracy and are lightweight/offline, but subtle domain phrases can overshadow semantic intent, letting K-Means allocate a minority of women’s football stories to the NBA cluster.
+- **Mismatch rate:** Significantly higher than Gemini (see “Regular Model K-Means clustering results” screenshot).
+Multiple Women Soccer headlines spilled into the NBA or transfers clusters, and a few transfer stories drifted towards women’s soccer.
+- **Why so many drifts:** the 384-dimension MiniLM vector space is dominated by overlapping lexical cues (“star”, “loan”, “record-breaking”), so cosine similarity groups titles by shared buzzwords rather than league context.
+Sparse representation of MLS and WSL references makes it difficult for K-Means to form clean boundaries.
+- **Nearest-neighbour influence:** KNN recommends titles from mixed sports segments, reinforcing the confusion—many neighbours for women’s football and NBA stories look interchangeable at the sentence level.
+- **Visual cues (Regular PCA plot):** Clusters bleed into each other, especially between Women Soccer and Soccer Transfers, demonstrating that the embedding manifold itself lacks separation.

+**Takeaway:** The SentenceTransformer baseline is serviceable offline but introduces numerous cluster mis-allocations due to vocabulary overlap, which in turn raises the risk of downstream misclassifications.

 ---

 ## 2. K-Means with Gemini Embeddings

-- **Observed behaviour (per screenshots):** Gemini’s 3,072-dimension vectors separate the three topical regions cleanly—the K-Means summary shows near-zero mismatch between cluster IDs and original groups.
+- **Observed behaviour (per screenshots):** Gemini’s 3,072-dimension embeddings yield nearly perfect alignment—only a single title falls outside its original group, and the rest of the cluster assignments mirror the ground truth.
-- **Why Gemini helps:** larger embedding space captures richer semantic relations (club names, league acronyms, player references) and better differentiates women’s football from NBA jargon, so centroids align with the intended topics.
+- **Why Gemini helps:** the larger, semantically richer embedding space captures league-specific cues (“Angel City”, “Chelsea”, “NBA”) far better, letting K-Means isolate coherent thematic regions.
 - **Dependencies:** requires `google-generativeai` and a valid API key; runs are cloud-dependent and slower due to network latency.

 **However, new-title classification diverged:**